SudoMagicCode/sudoSignals_td_plugin_releases/README.md

 Releases for the SudoSignals Clients

-## Version 0.3.2 | Public Beta
+## Version v1.0.0
-* Bi-directional Parameter Sync with the web dashboard
+* Official v1.0.0 release
+* Plugin now compatible with latest version of sudoSignals
+* Additional Advanced controls exposed
+* `Manual Configuration` - allows user to manually configure Signals
-* Custom metrics send to Signals Dashboard
+* `Reset Connection` - Plugin now correctly resets it's connection to Signals
-* Drag and drop functionality with TouchDesigner
+* Better handling for restarts and alternative configurations
+* Added notes and examples for Custom Controls, Reports, and Logs
+* Updated documentation link
+* More appropriate time-stamp logging to the text port with relevant information